-You are given numbers M, N and K. You should find the smallest number L, such as you can form N different rectangles using all L tiles, and form M rectangles using L − K tiles.
+You are given numbers M, N and K. You should find the smallest number L, such as you can form exactly N different rectangles using all L tiles, and form exactly M different rectangles using L − K tiles.

 If L is less than or equal to 10000, then print that number (if there is a number of such L, you should print the smallest one).
 If there is no solution or smallest L is greater than 10000, print 0.